 The most successful modern churches live and thrive on data.
 Church Metrics is a free tool for tracking data.
 This can help you better allocate resources where they can be more effective.
 Track attendance, “salvations,” and more with this simple yet specialized church app.

 Print is still an extremely effective tool for growing your flock, and PrintPlace.com takes printing for churches very seriously.
-It’s good to know that there’s at least one professional printer that does church-specific items such as offering envelopes, invite cards, bulletins, and connection cards, as well as general print items popular with churches such as postcards.
+It’s good to know that there’s at least one professional printer that does church-specific items such as offering envelopes, invite cards, bulletins, and connection cards, as well as popular general print items such as church postcards.
 Our friendly print experts will also be able to help you with any of your questions related to your church printing needs.

 Do you have experience with these church apps for your ministry?
 What other apps would you suggest?
 Comment below.